ZennerIoT/ex_audit/README.md

 You have to tell ExAudit which schemas to track and the module of your version schema.

-In your config.exs, write something like this:
+In your `config.exs`, write something like this:

 ```elixir
 config :ex_audit,